 How to Transfer Dual Enrollment Credits to College

 As graduation approaches, you might be wondering how the dual enrollment courses you took as a high school student will transfer as credits that count toward your degree at your new university.
-The answer to this question varies by state and individual college; public and private schools have different protocols when it comes to dual credit transfers, so it is important that you do your research.
+The answer to this question varies by state and individual college; public and private schools have different protocols when it comes to dual credit transfers, so it is important to do your research.

 Do Dual Enrollment Credits Transfer Out Of State